Dynamic-Mobile-Security/mdast-cli/README.md

 ![gsfid_token_logs](https://user-images.githubusercontent.com/46852358/162791052-fbce7121-1430-49ca-a9b9-68997391abd6.png)

-Using these parameters you will have all parameters for successful downloading apks from Google Play Store:
+Using these parameters you will have all parameters for successful downloading applications from Google Play Store:

  * `google_play_package_name` - package name of application you want to download
  * `google_play_gsfid` - The Google Services Framework Identifier (GSF ID)